TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Troubleshooting.rst

 If the menu (toctree) has been changed, the menu may not be correctly displayed for unchanged files because they will not be rendered again.

-If you need a complete rendering, delete the file:`Documentation-GENERATED-temp` folder and render again, for example:
+If you need a complete rendering, delete the :file:`Documentation-GENERATED-temp` folder and render again, for example:

 .. code-block:: bash